 Sacro & Profano

-The Accademia dell’Opera Italiana presents Sacro & Profano, a captivating recital at Conway Hall on November 20th at 7:00 PM.
-This unique program brings together baritone Massimo Modoni and acclaimed organist Jeremiah Stephenson in an exploration of the dramatic contrasts within operatic and oratorio repertoire, featuring the organ as both a liturgical instrument and a powerful orchestral force.
+The Accademia dell’Opera Italiana presents Sacro & Profano, a captivating recital that brings together baritone Massimo Modoni and acclaimed organist Jeremiah Stephenson in an exploration of the dramatic contrasts within operatic and oratorio repertoire, featuring the organ as both a liturgical instrument and a powerful orchestral force.

-The evening will showcase sacred Romantic Italian masterpieces, including excerpts from Puccini’s Messa di Gloria, Rossini’s Stabat Mater and Petite Messe Solennelle, alongside Mascagni’s sacred works.
-These profound pieces will be juxtaposed with the dark and demonic arias of the dramatic baritone repertoire, including the formidable antagonists of Italian opera: Scarpia (Tosca), Renato (Un ballo in maschera), Jago (Otello), and Rigoletto.
+The evening will showcase sacred Romantic Italian masterpieces, including excerpts from Mascagni’s Messa di Gloria, Rossini’s and Petite Messe Solennelle, alongside Puccini's sacred works.
+These profound pieces will be juxtaposed with the dark and dramatic arias of the Italian baritone repertoire, including the formidable antagonists of Italian opera: Scarpia (Tosca), Renato (Un ballo in maschera), Jago (Otello), and Tonio (i Pagliacci).

 This recital delves into the duality of the baritone voice, at once a herald of the sacred and a vessel for the monstrous, while also reimagining the organ’s role beyond the church, as an orchestral alternative capable of unparalleled depth and power.